HOME

 Notes for the Joseph Lands born 1763 & 1764:

-• I have not found the other Joseph in later records.
+• I have not found the second Joseph in later records.

 1. There were frequent records of this type when a child died very shortly after birth